studiomitte/solr_contextmenu/Readme.md

-# TYPO3 Extension ´solr_contextmenu`
+# TYPO3 Extension `solr_contextmenu`

 This extensions makes it possible to remove a record from the solr index by using the context menu.

-Requirements: TYPO3 10/11 and EXT:solr 10/11
+Requirements: TYPO3 10.4/11.5 and EXT:solr 10/11

 ## Usage